Preface to the Online Edition

 Thanks to everyone who has reported bugs in the online edition: Brian Green, Jino Park, Kevin Gibson, Marcos Fajardo, Matthias Moulin, Nikola Bunjevac, and Trevor Black.

-Finally, special thanks to everyone who has supported os on patreon, including (as of December 20, 2018): Alain Galvan, Alxs, Andrew Sidwell, Aras Pranckevicius, Atsushi Yoshimura, Bruce Tartaglia, Christopher Webb, Denis A. Gladkiy, Eddy Luten, Enrico, Erick Folckemer, Jaewon Jung, Jim Price, Joakim Dahl, Johannes Steinhülb, Jonathan Thaler, Kai Burjack, Leonardo Tedesco, Malte Nawroth, Mauricio Vives, Petar Armyanov, Sam Symons, Shin Watanabe, Sebastien Rombauts, Torgrim Boe Skaarsmoen, Yining Karl Li, Yoshiaki Ishibashi, and Yuki Ozawa.
+Finally, special thanks to everyone who has supported us on patreon, including (as of January 28, 2019): Abdelhakim Deneche, Alain Galvan, Alxs, Andrew Sidwell, Aras Pranckevicius, Atsushi Yoshimura, Bruce Tartaglia, Christopher Webb, Denis A. Gladkiy, Eddy Luten, Enrico, Erick Folckemer, Gary Marshall, Jaewon Jung, Jendrik Illner, Jim Price, Joakim Dahl, Johannes Steinhülb, Jonathan Thaler, Leonardo Tedesco, Malte Nawroth, Mauricio Vives, Petar Armyanov, Sam Symons, Sebastien Rombauts, Shin Watanabe, Torgrim Boe Skaarsmoen, Yining Karl Li, Yoshiaki Ishibashi, and Yuki Ozawa.

 Although the book is posted online for anyone to read for free, the text of the book remains © Copyright 2004–2018 Matt Pharr, Wenzel Jakob, and Greg Humphreys.
 As before, the pbrt source code is made available under the BSD license.

 The book figures are licensed with a CC BY-NC-SA 4.0 license with the thought that they may be useful when teaching graphics courses.

 The online edition of Physically Based Rendering has no ads, no tracking scripts, and no cookies; we don’t even log visitors’ IP addresses.